 How many watts per square foot does Environ™ deliver?

 The Environ™ Flex Rolls and Easy Mats are designed to deliver 12 watts per square foot.

 Is the Environ™ floor heating system installed directly up to the wall end to end and can I have it installed under my couch too?

 For carpet applications, we require 12" around the perimeter of the room so that a carpet stretcher can be used without damaging the Environ roll or mat.
 With laminate floors, you can install it wall to wall.
 We do not recommend heating under heavy pieces (100lb/ft2).
 And, never heat under permanent fixtures.

 No, as long as a licensed electrician properly installs it.
 We suggest setting your nSpiration Series thermostat control at a maximum of 85°F when the system is installed under laminate flooring.
 See your laminate manufacturer for their requirements regarding their product when used with electric radiant heat.

-Is there a visual height difference between carpets with Environ™ underneath and without?
-Will it make a crunching sound under my feet?
+Is there a visual height difference between carpets with Environ™ underneath and without and will the heating system make a crunching sound under my feet?